-I am the pastor of a “small” church.
-I have often been reminded being a pastor of a large church is not easier, more fulfilling or more effective.
-I am not opposed to serving or being in a larger church but I currently am called to serve God here with the people God has provided.
-I enjoy the people and the place where God has placed me.
+I was the pastor of a “small” church for many years.
+I had often been reminded being a pastor of a large church is not easier, more fulfilling or more effective.
+I was not opposed to serving or being in a larger church but I knew I was called to serve God there in that place with the people God has provided.
+I always enjoy the people and the enviorment where God had placed me.

-Over ten years ago we planted our church in a bedroom community – first there was housing boom and then there was housing bust and the church seemed to grow as fast as people would move away.
-God is still working through this church that has not yet grown as large as I expected but reaches out and connects with people in ways a larger church would not.
-I have a decade worth of amazing stories of how God has been at work in the lives of the people in our small church.
+In October 2001 we planted our church in a bedroom community – first there was housing boom and then there was housing bust and the church seemed to grow as fast as people would move away.
+God was still working through this church that had not yet grown as large as I expected but reached out and connected with people in ways a larger church would not.
+I have almost two decades worth of amazing stories of how God has been at work in the lives of the people in that small church.
 River Rock Church is a place where people can serve and don’t have to sit on the sidelines as a spectator.
 We have raised up young musicians that are given an opportunity to play their instruments on Sunday mornings.
 We have helped equip people for ministry.
-Peoples lives have changed.
-People tell us they miss our church and are trying to find something like it in the new community where they have moved on to.
-I am willing to work with any number of people the Lord blesses our church with.
+People’s lives have changed.
+People told us they miss our church and were trying to find something like it in the new community where they had moved on to.
+I am always willing to work with any number of people the Lord blesses our church with.

 Here is an article that explains the benefits of small churches: